bluecollardev/quickcommerce-v2-django/README.md

 - Invoicing with QuickBooks integration
 - Tax rules with QuickBooks integration
 - Importing your data from QuickBooks Desktop
-- SSO authentication via Red Hat Keycloak
+- OAuth auth via Red Hat Keycloak

 ## Choose your flavor - QuickCommerce comes in multiple flavors
 - Vanilla - includes functionality for Online-Retail only